srees1988/srees1988.github.io/_posts/2019-10-01-rserver-in-gcloud.md

 1) Extract, transform and Load datasets from internal (CRM databases) or external data sources (third-party vendors like Nielsen Ratings or Faceebok & Google Ad sets) into the Google Cloud Compute Engine.

-2) Build data models in SQL, R or Python (Use Reticulate and sqldf packages to source python/SQL scripts into R studio server) using the lately configured R Studio Server.
+2) Build data models in SQL, R or Python (Use Reticulate and sqldf packages to source python/SQL scripts into R studio server).

 3) Build supervised or unsupervised or reinforecement machine learning algorithms over the cloud sourced data model.
 Productionize the end-to-end workflow using cronR package.
 Store the dataset in a cloud database.